mreppell/Karp/README.md

 Command    |         Description
 ------------------ | -------------------------------------------------------------------------------------
-**-r / -\-ref**        | Reference fasta file to build index from, must have matching .idx file created with samtools faidx.<br> Enter multiple files with comma delimiter.
+**-r / -\-ref**        | Reference fasta file to build index from, must have matching .fai file created with samtools faidx.<br> Enter multiple files with comma delimiter.
 **-i / -\-index**  | Name of index file to output
 **-k / -\-kmer**   | Length of k-mer to use when building index, must be odd and range between 3 and 31 [default = 31].